Godfrey Goodman

-Godfrey Goodman, also called Hugh; (28 February 1582 or 1583 – 19 January 1656) was the Anglican Bishop of Gloucester, and a member of the Protestant Church.
+Godfrey Goodman (28 February 1582 or 1583 – 19 January 1656), also known as Hugh, was the Anglican Bishop of Gloucester, and a member of the Church of England.
 He was the son of Godfrey Goodman (senior) and Jane Croxton, landed gentry living in Wales.
 His contemporaries describe him as being a hospitable, quiet man, and lavish in his charity to the poor.

 Education and career

 Goodman was born in Ruthin, Denbighshire.
 From 1593, Goodman was originally educated at Ruthin School but was later sent to Westminster School, where he remained seven years under the protection of his uncle, Gabriel Goodman, Dean of Westminster.
 He was an earnest student and when only seventeen won a scholarship at Trinity College, Cambridge.
 He graduated there in 1604 and shortly after was ordained at Bangor, Wales.

 Goodman's first appointment was to the rectory of Stapleford Abbotts, Essex, in 1606.
 He made rapid progress in the Church, and was made successively prebend of Westminster in 1607; Rector of West Isley, Berkshire, in 1616; Rector of Kinnerton, Gloucester; Canon of Windsor and prebendary of Hatherton, Staffordshire in St Peter's Collegiate Church, Wolverhampton in 1617; Dean of Rochester in 1621; and finally Bishop of Gloucester, 1625–1646.
 His election to the See of Gloucester was confirmed on 5 March 1625 and he was consecrated a bishop the following day.
 In addition, he held two livings in Wales, at Llandyssil and Llanarmon.
 Even as a bishop, he was allowed to retain most of these appointments.
 In late 1633/early 1634, he was elected Bishop of Hereford, but refused the election and continued in Gloucester.